edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 ```

 !!!
 Note
-    Either strings or regular expressions are accepted in the configuration.
+    Either strings or regular expressions are accepted as filter values.

 ### By Profile Name